-By default, if an oral number of group does not exist, then the installer lists the primary group of the installation owner for the Oracle Grid Infrastructure for a cluster software as the oral number of group.
+By default, if an oral nventory group does not exist, then the installer lists the primary group of the installation owner for the Oracle Grid Infrastructure for a cluster software as the oralnventory group.
 Ensure that this group is available as a primary group for all planned Oracle software installation owners.